linien-org/linien/README.rst

 Getting started
 ###############

-Linien is written in python 3 and can be installed using python's package manager pip:
+Linien runs on Windows and Linux.
+It is written for python 3 and can be installed using python's package manager pip:

 ..  code-block:: bash